aminahjaludi/Huffman-Tree/README.md

+# Huffman Tree

 ## Overview

-Huffman Tree Encoding is a lossless data compression algorithm used to reduce the size of data files by assigning shorter codes to more frequent symbols and longer codes to less frequent symbols.
+Huffman Tree Encoding is a lossless data compression algorithm based on a concept introduced by David A. Huffman in 1952.
+It is used to reduce the size of data files by assigning shorter codes to more frequent symbols and longer codes to less frequent symbols .
 This repository provides an implementation of Huffman Encoding and Decoding in C++, demonstrating the creation of a Huffman Tree and the encoding/decoding processes.<br>
 <br>
 <br>
 ## How It Works